When Votes Change and Committees Should (Not): Conclusion and Discussion

+While our multivariate analysis revealed several intractability results, we emphasize that we also identified quite practically relevant tractable cases.
+In natural applications, such as electing committees serving for only few days/events, the number~$\tau$ of stages is usually small.
+Even more, since planning too far in advance usually increases uncertainty.
+Furthermore, usually either the number~$n$ of voters or the number~$m$ of candidates is expected to be small (as suggested by quite a significant number of small-sized election in the preflib database).
+Additionally, in many elections the committee size~$k$ is not very large.
+Hence, our results for~$\tau$ and for~$k$ (polynomial-time solvability for constant values) as well as for~$\tau +n$, for~$\tau + m$, or for $m$~alone (fixed-parameter tractability) form a very positive message.

+Our results also underline the importance of the time aspect for preprocessing.
+For both~\cmpv{} and \rmpv{}, we show that efficient data reduction to size polynomial in the number of agents and the number of candidates is unlikely (see \cref{app:sec:conclusion}).
+Yet, combining any of the two parameters with the number of stages (see~\cref{thm:pkntau,thm:PKwrtmtau}) allows for efficient (polynomial) data reduction.

+Moreover, the tractability result for~$\tau$ seems generally insightful for the multistage community where problems usually remain computationally hard even a for constant number of stages.
+Additionally, the revolutionary multistage model may be relevant on its own and may pave the way for studying more new models where consecutive changes are both lower- and upper-bounded.
+This is already underlined by the study of~\citet{KRZ21} on several further problems like matching or $s$-$t$ path taking up our revolutionary setup.

+\paragraph{Representation.} Although it is naturally justified to start with the simplest meaningful model variant, our focus on SNTV might look restrictive.
+We stress that most results transfer easily to general Approval profiles (see\ \Wcmpv): Replace each voter approving multiple candidates by multiple voters, each approving one candidate.
+Also basic scoring rules can be modeled: Create for each candidate~$c$ that receives score~$s(c)$ exactly~$s(c)$ votes for~$c$.
+The main drawback is that now the parameter number~$n$ of voters corresponds to the total number of approvals or the total score sum, respectively; yet, most positive results still hold.
+It remains open whether a direct modeling of more complex preferences instead of blowing up in the number of voters can avoid blowing up the running time as well.
+Recently, it was shown that many of our results transfer to more complex voting rules.\footnote{Burak Arinalp.
+Multistage committee elections: Beyond plurality voting, March, 2021.
+Bachelor thesis.
+TU Berlin.}

-As opposed to the single-stage case, conservative and revolutionary committee election over multiple stages are \NP-complete problems, even for a constant number of agents.
-From a parameterized algorithmic point of view, computing a revolutionary multistage committee is easier than a conservative one: When asking for committees to change for all but constantly many candidates, \rmpv{} is polynomial time solvable, yet when asking for committees to change for only constant many candidates, \cmpv{} remains \NP-hard.
-Facing a few (a constant number of) stages, both~\cmpv{} and \rmpv{} become polynomial-time solvable.
-Moreover, for both~\cmpv{} and \rmpv{}, while data reduction to size polynomial in the number of agents and the number of candidates we proved to be unlikely, combining any of the two parameters with the number of stages allows for efficient data reduction.
-This underlines the importance of the time aspect for effective preprocessing.
+{ \paragraph{Deeper comparison of our models.} As opposed to the single-stage case, both conservative and revolutionary committee election over multiple stages are \NP-complete, even for a constant number of agents.
+From a parameterized algorithmic point of view, computing a revolutionary committee is easier than a conservative one: When asking for committees to change for all but constantly many candidates, \rmpv{} is polynomial time solvable, yet when asking for committees to change for only constant many candidates, \cmpv{} remains \NP-hard.
+Finally, we wonder if \rmpv{} parameterized by~$k+\tau$ or~$\ell+\tau$ admits a polynomial problem kernel, and whether \rmpv{} parameterized by~$x+\tau$ is in~\FPT{}.